alloystorm/dvvr/dancexr/optionals.md

 * Use the sequence slider to preview the animation
 * Use "Auto Update" options for the sequence slider to animate it

+Here's a demo using this functionality:
+{% include video id="TQqR8ZPbqWI" provider="youtube" %}